U.S. flag

 • If an additional 42-consecutive days of active duty occurs during the same 12-month period, the employee is not eligible for another 5 days of excused absence.
 A subsequent period of active duty of at least 42 consecutive days must end after the current 12-month period for an employee to be eligible for an additional 5 days of excused absence;

-• The 5 days of excused absence must be used all at once and be granted as soon as the employee reports back for Federal civilian duty or provides notification to the agency of his/her intent to return to civilian duty.
-The only exceptions to this are if the employee has already returned to Federal service and: (1) did not initially take the 5 days of excused absence because he/she returned to duty prior to November 14, 2003; or (2) was not granted the 5 days of excused absence for a second or subsequent deployment outside of the original 12-month period.
-In these cases, the time frame for use of the excused absence must be mutually agreeable to the employee and his/her supervisor;
+• The 5 days of excused absence must be used all at once and be granted as soon as the employee reports back for Federal civilian duty or provides notification to the agency of their intent to return to civilian duty.
+The only exceptions to this are if the employee has already returned to Federal service and: (1) did not initially take the 5 days of excused absence because they returned to duty prior to November 14, 2003; or (2) was not granted the 5 days of excused absence for a second or subsequent deployment outside of the original 12-month period.
+In these cases, the time frame for use of the excused absence must be mutually agreeable to the employee and their supervisor;

 • The 5 days of excused absence does not affect the time limits for employees exercising their restoration rights since the commencement of the 5 days constitutes a return to Federal civilian service;